scalar-labs/scalar-kubernetes/docs/HelmValuesFiles.md

 The number of pods is linked to the number of nodes available.
 You may need to increase the number of nodes with Terraform.

-## Increase the resource of Ledger Pod
+## Increase the resource of Ledger Pods

 In `scalardl-custom-values.yaml`, you can update resource as follow